ChristopherCochet/sparkify-customer-churn-prediction/index.md

 <kbd> <img src="images/feature_importance.PNG/?raw=true"/> </kbd>

-For the Boosted Tree model, the features most important for the user churn classification were:
+<ins>For the Boosted Tree model, the features most important for the user churn classification were</ins>:
 1. The **Cancel** event count
 2. The **Submit Upgrade** event count
 3. The **Downgrade** event count